albayati4/Fetch-Project/README.md

   it("should identify the fake bar and validate the result", () => {
     cy.visit("https://sdetchallenge.fetch.com");

-    // Example of interacting with the website cy.get("#left_0").type("1");
+    // Interacting with the website
+    cy.get("#left_0").type("1");
     cy.get("#right_0").type("4");
     cy.get("#weigh").click();